aprotim/resume/content.md

 ------------
 ### Edgecast - **Principal Software Engineer, SRE** - *April 2020 - July 2022*

-As a Principal SRE on an organization-wide task force, I worked cross-functionally to identify areas of company-wide concern and implement standardized practices to increase engineering efficiensy while simultaneously improving system stability and reliability.
+As a Principal SRE on an organization-wide task force, I worked cross-functionally to identify areas of company-wide concern and implement standardized practices to increase engineering efficiency while simultaneously improving system stability and reliability.

 - **Built organization-wide best practices.** Evaluated existing processes and tooling across EdgeCast, recommending and implementing changes in line with industry best practices.